nidnogg/zeitfetch/README.md

 * More distro ASCII Art in hex escape code format.
 ## Disclaimer for ASCII logos

 Most of the ASCII art from _zeitfetch_ is not originally made by me, only slightly modified here and there.

-If any artists feel like this is an issue in particular, please feel free to drop me an email @ [henriquevt98@gmail.com](mailto:henriquevt98@gmail.com) and I'll remove any infringing works ASAP.
+Here's a list of the currently sourced ones:

 * Windows 11 logo sourced from kiedtl's [winfetch](https://github.com/kiedtl/winfetch)
 * Debian logo sourced from Dylan Araps'